-The University has a standard of conduct that prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on university property or as a part of university activities.
-The University's Code of Student Conduct applies both on and off campus, to all Northeastern University students, at all levels of study, in all colleges and programs locally or abroad, on-ground or online, as well as to all student groups and organizations.
+The University has a standard of conduct that prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on University property or as part of University activities.
+The University's Code of Student Conduct applies both on and off campus to all Northeastern University students, at all levels of study, in all colleges and programs locally or abroad, on-ground or online, as well asl all student groups and organizations.

-The Policy on Drug-Free Workplace applies to all campuses and university-owned or leased property, and to university-sponsored events off campus.
+The Policy on Drug-Free Workplace applies to all campuses and University-owned or leased property, and to University-sponsored events off campus.
 It does not apply to the utilization of alcohol and drugs in approved research studies.

-As outlined in the Policy on Tobacco and Smoke-Free Campus, the use or possession of any tobacco or smoking-related products is prohibited at Northeastern University, which includes all locations, campuses, buildings, and outdoor areas owned and/or operated by the University, consistent with applicable law and University policy.
+As outlined in the Policy on Tobacco and Smoke-Free Campus, the use or possession of any tobacco or smoking-related products is prohibited by Northeastern University, which includes all locations, campuses, buildings, and outdoor areas owned and/or operated by the University, consistent with applicable law and University policy.